Martin and Margy Meyerson Endowment Fund for Special Collections

-In 2005, President Emeritus Martin Meyerson and Margy Ellin Meyerson established this fund to support the acquisition and conservation of scholarly material for the University of Pennsylvania Rare Book and Manuscript Library.
+In 2005, then-President Emeritus Martin Meyerson and Margy Ellin Meyerson established this fund to support the acquisition and conservation of scholarly material for the University of Pennsylvania Rare Book and Manuscript Library.

-Educated at Columbia and Harvard, Martin Meyerson holds over twenty honorary doctorates.
-His earlier academic appointments include Williams Professor at Harvard and Director of the Joint Center for Urban Studies of MIT and Harvard, Dean and Acting Chancellor at the University of California at Berkeley, and President of the University of Buffalo.
-Author and editor, his honors include decorations from Italy, France, and Japan.
-He serves on company boards and has been an advisor to various governments, the United Nations, and the White House.
-He served as Chairman of the Institute of International Education and is Honorary President of the International Association of Universities in Paris.
+Educated at Columbia and Harvard, Martin Meyerson held over 20 honorary doctorates.
+His earlier academic appointments included Williams Professor at Harvard and Director of the Joint Center for Urban Studies of MIT and Harvard, Dean and Acting Chancellor at the University of California at Berkeley, and President of the University of Buffalo.
+Author and editor, his honors included decorations from Italy, France, and Japan.
+He served on company boards and has been an advisor to various governments, the United Nations, and the White House.
+He served as Chairman of the Institute of International Education and was Honorary President of the International Association of Universities in Paris.

 Paul Miller, Chairman of the Board of Trustees during Martin Meyerson's Presidency, toasted the Meyersons at their farewell dinner on January 29, 1981 with: